Bachelor of Veterinary Medicine and Surgery 3 VETMED3022

 Minimum Requirement for Award of Credits

-Students must complete all components of the course including compulsory attendance at all practical and clinical work sessions.
-A minimum of Grade D in the summative assessments, and completion of all formative assignments.
+Students on the BVMS3 Clinical Phase course must complete all components of the course including compulsory attendance at all practical and clinical reasoning workshop sessions.
+Students must attain a minimum of Grade D in the summative assessments, and complete all course work including continual assessment tasks, specified DOPS and the portfolio.